Migration from v3 to v4

 There are two ways to import SVGO:

-— for normal usage, such as scripts or server-side applications.svgo/browser
+svgo— for normal usage, such as scripts or server-side applications.svgo/browser— for browser usage.

 Browser Bundle